San Francisco Uber Attack Suspect Arna Kimiai Surrenders To Police

 — Fifty Shades of Whey (@davenewworld_2) March 9, 2021

-While an arrest has been made, SFPD officers said the case remains an active and ongoing investigation.
+While the arrests have been made, SFPD officers said the case remains an active and ongoing investigation.
 Anyone with information is asked to call the SFPD Tip Line at (415) 575-4444 or Text a Tip to TIP411 and begin the text message with SFPD.